pdorrell/number-zoomer/docs/design.md

-The intention with Number Zoomer is to present an X-Y coordinate plane where a user can zoom in to get closer and closer to the exact values of fractions or square roots represented as decimals.
+The intention with Number Zoomer is to present an X-Y coordinate plane where a user can zoom in to get closer and closer to the exact values of fractions or square roots represented as decimals, where the value they are looking for is the intersection of a particular horizontal line for the y value and the graph of an equation relating x & y.

 A basic outline of the design would be, within a rectangular screen: